Free overhead crane monthly inspection procedure

 How to use this overhead crane monthly inspection procedure

 - Isolate the crane from operation.
 Ensure the area below is clear and barricaded if required.
-Confirm the crane is in a safe position with the hook at rest.
+Confirm the crane is in a safe position with the hook at rest.: Coordinate with production to take the crane out of service.
+Isolate the main power supply and apply a lockout/tagout if working on the crane structure.
+Barricade the area below with cones or barriers and post warning signage to prevent foot traffic during the inspection.

-- Record the equipment details, crane identification (make, model, serial, SWL, span) and site/building/bay at the top of the inspection form.
+- Record the equipment details, crane identification (make, model, serial, SWL, span) and site/building/bay at the top of the inspection form.: Capture the crane make, model, serial number, SWL rating, span measurement, hoist classification and the building or bay location.
+Accurate identification ensures the inspection record is filed against the correct asset in your maintenance system.

 In MapTrack, you can schedule and track maintenance digitally.
 Each submission is stored as a timestamped PDF against the asset record.